 Visitors are shown products that fit their lifestyle and interests, based on their selections

 Visitors can try out products together with their native apps, in the Playground area

 The Garage area showcases pre-sale products from early stage startups

 MOB was an event discovery app I created for Hatch Labs - the incubator where Tinder came from.
 Hatch Labs was closed down in December of 2012 by its parent company IAC.
 Unfortunately, that meant after only running for three months, MOB had to be removed from the app store.

 MOB stood for Moments Outside the Box.
 It was a platform for ad hoc experiences to bring people together in the community.

-With a team of two, an engineer and myself, I took on the role of product manager as well as UX and UI designer.
+With an initial team of two, an engineer and myself, I took on the role of product manager as well as UX and UI designer.